keiyoushi/keiyoushi.github.io/website/docs/guides/getting-started.md

   > Example: **3-gatsu no Lion** instead of **Sangatsu no Lion**.

-- If you still cannot find the series, try searching for an extension for a website you've found in step 1 in the [extensions](/extensions/) list.
+- If you still cannot find the series, try searching for a website's extension you've found in step 1 in the [extensions](/extensions/) list.